 How long is the typical wait for paediatric occupational therapy in Queensland?

-Wait times for paediatric OT in Queensland vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
-Public services may have longer waiting periods, whilst private practitioners often have shorter timeframes.
+Wait times for paediatric OT in Queensland vary depending on whether you're accessing public or private services.
+Public services through hospitals may have longer wait lists, sometimes several months.
+Private practitioners often have shorter wait times.
 It's worth contacting several providers in the Buderim area to understand current availability.
-Your GP can also provide guidance on accessing services through different pathways.
+Your GP can also provide referrals and may have information about local wait times.

 What does a first occupational therapy appointment involve for my child?